ethanhs/cce/README.md

     help       Prints this message or the help of the given subcommand(s) list       List the compilers and languages available on compiler explorer
 ```

+### License

+This project is under the MIT license.
+By contributing, you agree to license your
+work under the MIT license.
+See LICENSE for more.